belaventer/healthy-meal-planner/README.md

 5. As a user, I want to create a meal plan for the week.

-6. As a user, I want to be able to copy, update or delete the meal options and plan.
+6. As a user, I want to be able to create, update or delete the meal options and plan.

 7. As the application administrator, I want to be able to update the servings portions.